tocco/CSSInliner/README.md

 ##Build

-The dependency com.osbcp.cssparser:cssparser:1.4 is not available in maven central.
-Deploy the jar from lib/osbcp-css-parser-1.4.jar to your own maven repository so that it fits the dependency declaration in the pom.
+The dependency com.osbcp:cssparser:1.5 is now available in maven central.

 ##Changes